microchip-pic-avr-solutions/mclv-48v-300w-an1292-dspic33ch512mp508/README.md

 <p style='text-align: justify;'> The function of the Main Core is defined by the Main Project main.X and they are:

 - <p style='text-align: justify;'>To set device configuration bits applicable for both Main and Secondary cores (Configuration bits for Main and Secondary cores exist in Main core).
-Note that the Configuration bits decide the I/O port ownership between Main Core and Secondary Core.
+Note that the configuration bits decide the I/O port ownership between Main Core and Secondary Core.
 - <p style='text-align: justify;'>Configure Main Core Oscillator Subsystem to generate clocks needed to operate core and its peripherals.
 In the firmware, Main is configured to use at 90MHz.
 - <p style='text-align: justify;'>To program and enable the Secondary core by invoking XC16 library (libpic30.h) routines <i>_program_secondary()</i> and <i>_start_secondary()</i>.